donovan-prehn/simplemount/README.md

 This is a helper tool for managing SMB shares that uses config files (default /opt/conf/simplemount/conf) and not commandline arguments.

+**BASEDIR**

-BASEDIR - /opt/simplemount/ 	 	- where the script/conf sit and thats about it
+/opt/simplemount/ 	 	- where the script/conf sit and thats about it

+**DEFAULTCONF**

-DEFAULTCONF - /opt/simplemount/conf	- where to put standard shares that most servers will need
+/opt/simplemount/conf	- where to put standard shares that most servers will need

 /opt/simplemount/secrets/	- put your credential files here, make sure the keys are only readable by root though.

 # Config File